Transatlantic Seminar Series

 The Transatlantic Seminar is designed to promote informed discussion of current issues and research on American and European politics, economy, and society and (especially) transatlantic relations.

 The Seminar is held weekly, usually Friday between 13:00 - 14:30, and is hosted by Edinburgh Politics & International Relations.
 We have an extensive archive of video webcasts of past Seminars that you can view here.

 All are welcome to attend.
 The Seminar (usually) meets weekly in Seminar Rooms 1+2, Chrystal Macmillan Building.

-Two special seminars scheduled for September 2017 might be noted:
+Two special seminars that were held in 2017 might be noted:

 Please join our mailing list to receive email alerts of future Seminars: contact Europa@ed.ac.uk

 Transatlantic Seminar of 10th February 2017, featuring Peter Trubowitz of the London School of Economics on 'Trump's Foreign Policy: End of the American Era?'.
 Click here to watch the video webcast.